Test-More/Test2-Harness/README.md

 ### HARNESS-NO-IO-EVENTS

-`yath` usually uses the [Test2::Plugin::IOEvents](https://metacpan.org/pod/Test2%3A%3APlugin%3A%3AIOEvents) plugin.
+`yath` can be configured to use the [Test2::Plugin::IOEvents](https://metacpan.org/pod/Test2%3A%3APlugin%3A%3AIOEvents) plugin.
 This plugin replaces STDERR and STDOUT in your test with tied handles that fire off proper [Test2::Event](https://metacpan.org/pod/Test2%3A%3AEvent)'s when they are printed to.
 Most of the time this is not an issue, but any fancy tests or modules which do anything with STDERR or STDOUT other than print may have really messy errors.

-This directive will disable the plugin on a per-test basis.
-Alternatively you can use the `--no-io-events` option when running yath to disable it globally for your test suite.
+**Note:** This plugin is disabled by default, so you only need this directive if you enable it globally but need to turn it back off for select tests.

 ### HARNESS-NO-TIMEOUT